fabiopalumbo/test-retargely/README.md

 Using a CI/CD tool (i.e. Github Actions)
 1. The CICD will review the Code using Sonarqube.
-2. Using the Terraform Github Actions functions will run the terraform fmt/ validate.
+2. Using the Terraform Github Actions functions will run the terraform fmt/ validate/ plan.
 3. Update the Lambda with new version if required.
-4. Publish in the PR the findings.
+4. The CICD will publish the terraform plan in the PR
+5. After the PR gets merged to master the CICD will run the Terraform Apply

 ## Permissions